devRael1/LolyTools/README.md

 ## `🧾 Todo List`

 - [ ] Update screen records for all features (tools, logs menu)
-- [ ] Make `Logs` menu to show all actions of the tool in real time in console
 - [ ] Create PicknBan system with all roles (top, jungle, mid, adc, support)
+- [ ] Delete `Get All Names` from Menu (automatically get all names when you start the tool with Task System now)
+- [ ] Found a solution to bypass the Delay for PicknBan champs to send auto messages direct when we are in lobby
+- [ ] Found a solution to auto lobby revealer in ranked games (wihout using the console app, Creating new task)

 ## `📝 License`